 If the company prefers to create the needed APIs in-house, Comarch can provide the resources needed to easily connect to the Comarch EDI portal.
 Comarch experts also stand ready with the experience needed to fully onboard all of a company's business users onto their new EDI system.
 Of course, Comarch also provides an intuitive self-onboarding portal to allow a business to perform the onboarding itself.

 With over 28 years of experience, Comarch has the global proficiency necessary to implement EDI projects for companies no matter their size or technical maturity.
-Over 100,000 users from 40 different countries actively utilize Comarch’s modern EDI platform to transmit more than 80 different message types.
+We’re here to help make the decision between in-house and outsourced EDI simple.
+Over 100,000 users from 40 different countries actively utilize Comarch's modern EDI platform to transmit more than 80 different message types.